Denisse23/RNIntegrations/README.md

 In index.js file:

-- Comment line 6 to 10.
+- Temporary comment line 6 to 10.
-- Uncomment line 13.
+- Temporary uncomment line 13.
+- Then run storybook and the app.

 ```
 yarn storybook